 Panic attacks can be very frightening, but there are steps you can take to control your panic attacks:

-• Take control– if you can understand what causes you to feel stressed or anxious, you may find that you are able to control your panic attacks.
+• Take control– if you can understand what causes you to feel stressed or anxious, you may find that you can control your panic attacks.
 Instead of avoiding what makes you anxious, try to take steps to deal with your anxiety.
-Counselling or Psychotherapy should be able to support you to do this effectively.
+Counselling or Psychotherapy can support you with this.

 • Focus on your breathing– breathing and relaxation techniques can be very effective when dealing with panic attacks.
 Practicing Mindfulness is an excellent way of using breathing to heal the mind.